lsst-it/ittn-004/index.rst

 Prior Art
 ---------

-There is an existing proposal for LSST DNS organzation, which is partially implimented at the Summit:
+There is an existing proposal for LSST DNS organization, which is partially implemented at the Summit:
 `LSST ITC DNS Infrastructure <https://confluence.lsstcorp.org/display/SYSENG/LSST+ITC+DNS+Infrastructure>`_.

-There are a number of criticisms of this propsoal, including:
+There are a number of criticisms of this proposal, including:

-* It sesults in large and difficult to remember hostnames.
-Eg., ``comp-a4-hyp-gs-02.cp.cl.lsst.org``
+* It results in large and difficult to remember hostnames.
+E.g., ``comp-a4-hyp-gs-02.cp.cl.lsst.org``
-* Heavy paritioning / high complexity is not nessicary for the modest scale of the in-scope environments.
+* Heavy partitioning / high complexity is not necessary for the modest scale of the in-scope environments.
-* Country level sub-domains are unnesicary partitioning for a small number of sites.
+* Country level sub-domains are unnecessary partitioning for a small number of sites.
-* Hostnames for servers and services that encoding details for the physical location (room, rack, etc.) and/or network structure will result in brittle configuration of dependant services.
+* Hostnames for servers and services that encoding details for the physical location (room, rack, etc.) and/or network structure will result in brittle configuration of dependent services.
 Re-provisioning or relocating a server to a different location should not generally require client configuration changes.
 Similarly, changes to the logical network should not require modifying the hostname.